JezerM/web-greeter/README.md

 LightDM does this when the greeter crashes, so it could mean **web-greeter** was not installed correctly, or some dependencies were updated/removed after a distro update.

+## Known issues

+### Fedora

+I was not able to reproduce the installation process in Fedora Workstation 43, due to some issues related to Nuitka, which resulted in segmentation faults when running web-greeter.
+As for now, I will not support web-greeter in Fedora; if anyone is able to successfully build and execute it, let me know!

 [nody-greeter]: https://github.com/JezerM/nody-greeter "Nody Greeter"
 [astral-uv]: https://docs.astral.sh/uv/ "Astral UV"
+[astral-uv-install]: https://docs.astral.sh/uv/getting-started/installation/ "Install Astral UV"
+[web-greeter-aur]: https://aur.archlinux.org/packages/web-greeter "Web Greeter AUR"
 [acpilight]: https://gitlab.com/wavexx/acpilight/ "acpilight"
 [acpilight_rules]: https://gitlab.com/wavexx/acpilight/-/blob/master/90-backlight.rules "udev rules"
 [bat_widget]: https://github.com/lcpz/lain/blob/master/widget/bat.lua "Battery widget"